jomefavourite/jomefavourite/README.md

 😆 I'm everywhere

-# 📩 Latest Blog Posts // You can name it whatever you want.
+# 📩 Latest Blog Posts

 <!-- BLOG-POST-LIST:START -->
 <!-- BLOG-POST-LIST:END -->

 ## Thanks for stopping by.

 <!--
 - 👯 I’m looking to collaborate on ...